klauspost/reedsolomon/README.md

 # Changes

+## February 8, 2019

+AVX512 accelerated version added for Intel Skylake CPUs.
+This can give up to a 4x speed improvement as compared to AVX2.
+See [here](https://github.com/klauspost/reedsolomon#performance-on-avx512) for more details.

 ## December 18, 2018

 Assembly code for ppc64le has been contributed, this boosts performance by about 10x on this platform.